-Pratt Institute’s MFA in Photography, formerly a concentration in the MFA Fine Arts, is now a two-year (four semester) terminal degree in Photography with all the additional resources and classes that entails beginning with the first class entering this fall.
-We seek advanced applicants with interests in contemporary art practices of all varieties that rely heavily on the role of photographic imagery and imaging.
-This can include artists who use lens-based cameras, photosensitive chemistry and/or sensors; re-photography, aggregation, and quotation; and all approaches that fall under the umbrella of the photographic including research and critical positions with relation to the histories and practices of photography.
+Pratt Institute’s MFA in Photography is a two-year (four-semester) terminal degree program.
+We welcome advanced applicants with interests in contemporary art practices—of all varieties—that rely heavily on the role of photographic imagery and imaging.
+This can include artists who use lens-based cameras; photosensitive materials and/or sensors; re-photography, aggregation, and quotation; and all approaches that fall under the umbrella of the photographic—including research and critical positions with relation to the histories and practices of photography, both still and moving.

-Our pedagogy encompasses lens and print-based technologies alongside the history and context for the making of photographic images and objects in the 21st century.
-Fluency in the language and currency of images in our cultural and media landscapes are a core value of our program.
-In addition to courses in photographic and interdisciplinary practice, each student in the program works in their own studio and in shared production facilities.
+Our pedagogy encompasses both lens- and print-based technologies alongside the history and context for the making of photographic images, objects, and installations in the 21st century.
+Fluency in the language and currency of images in our cultural and media landscapes is a core value of our program.
+In addition to courses in photographic and interdisciplinary practice, each student in the program works independently in their own studio and in shared production facilities.

 Sara Greenberger Rafferty